Curtis Smith, Murdaugh accomplice, to attend bond hearing Monday

 RICHLAND COUNTY, S.C.
-(WCBD) – Curtis Eddie Smith, an accomplice of convicted murderer Alex Murdaugh, is expected to appear in a Richland County courtroom on Monday afternoon.
+(WSAV/WCBD) – Curtis Eddie Smith, an accomplice of convicted murderer Alex Murdaugh, is expected to appear in a Richland County courtroom on Monday afternoon.

 Smith is facing charges tied to a failed suicide-for-hire plot in which Murdaugh allegedly paid Smith to shoot him on the side of a rural road along with a slew of charges connected to drug and financial crimes.